brettz9/webappfind/docs/User-Guide.md

 either use (or build) the executables included in the repository or call the command line oneself.

-The following process is subject to change and may potentially even be scrapped altogether if another approach is found to be easier for streamlining cross-browser invocation, but currently this API is available if someone wishes to build their own executables using the API or to simply be able to run commands manually from the command line.
+This API is available if someone wishes to build their own executables using the API or to simply be able to run commands manually from the command line.

-* `-webappdoc <path>` - Indicates the path of the file which will be made available to the web application (with the privileges designated by `-webappmode`)
-* `-mode <mode>` Indicates the fundamental mode under which the file will be opened up to the web app (i.e., "-mode view", "-mode view", "-mode edit", or "-mode edit -binary").
-* `-webappcustommode <custom mode>` - Indicates a mode that supplements the fundamental mode (e.g., "source" added to the fundamental mode, "view" in order to specify that the document is being opened so as to view the source code).
-Custom modes will immediately follow the mode within the protocol.
-(Note that this API is expected to change)
-* `-remote "openurl(about:newtab)"` - This built-in Mozilla command line
-    API allows Firefox (unlike "-silent") to gain focus without additional instructions to Windows.
-If the tab is determined to not be needed (e.g., if the user has opted to allow desktop opening of the file when no protocols are found), the add-on will simply auto-close the tab that this parameter opens. <!-- To-do: make this cross-browser -->

 <!--
 Todo: Re-enable when restoring filetypes.json